Benedict Anderson: Imagined Communities Summary & Key Terms

 This is a position he shared with other theorists of modernism (such as Hobsbawm).
 Later movements that critiqued modernism, such as Anthony D. Smith's ethnosymbolism, agreed with Anderson that the nation is a modern construct but argued that it is based on prior "ethnic" roots.

-The Three Core Traits of an Imagined Community
+The Three Traits of an Imagined Community

 The painting Oath of the Horatii Jacques-Louis David